vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 *** =key1: e14dc7c1a2

 *** =instructions1
 Get the percentage of people who have died.
+Alias the result as `percentage_dead`.
 *** =solution1
 ```{sql}
 SELECT COUNT(deathdate) * 100 / COUNT(*)